-This year \$49 million from a variety of funding sources (down from \$56 million last year) is expected to be spent on math, literacy, and special education coaches.
-Thirty-three percent (\$15.7 million) of these expenditures are funded with city dollars.
-There is also another \$11 million in state Contracts for Excellence money dedicated to coaches.
-Under this option, city funding for teacher coaches would be eliminated and the state's \$11 million in unrestricted aid would be used elsewhere.
+In the 2012-2013 school year, \$49 million from a variety of funding sources (down from \$56 million in 2011-2012) was spent on math, literacy, and special education coaches.
+Thirty-three percent (\$15.7 million) of these expenditures were funded with city dollars.
+There was also another \$11 million in state Contracts for Excellence money dedicated to coaches.
+Under this option, city funding for teacher coaches would be eliminated and the state's \$11 million in aid would be used elsewhere.